Geant4 Systematic Study of the FRACAS Apparatus for Hadrontherapy Cross Section Measurements: Results

 \subsection{Charge identification efficiency}

-The charge identification efficiency is evaluated as the ratio between the number of fragments that had their charge correctly identified and the number of fragments that hit the TOF-wall.
-It mostly relates on the TOF system through the energy resolution on the partial released energy and the coincidence resolving time of the TOF.
+The charge identification efficiency is evaluated as the ratio between the number of fragments that have their charge correctly identified and the number of fragments that hit the TOF-wall.
+It mostly relates on the TOF system through the energy resolution on the released energy and the coincidence resolving time of the TOF.
 The trackers might affect it when the fragments encounter scattering in their material but their positions and spatial resolutions do not affect those results.

-Table~\ref{table:CHARGE} shows the charge identification efficiency for each beam energy.
-The charge identification is achieved with an efficiency above 97\% for a beam energy of 100~MeV/nucleon and almost reached 99\% for the highest beam energy.
+Figure~\ref{fig:CHARGE} shows the charge identification efficiency matrices of the fragments for each beam energy.
+For most of the particle charges and beam energies, the identification is achieved with an efficiency above 98\%, reaching more than 99\% in some cases.